Post at Apr 23, 2021

 Anay is an alcoholic and his addiction is kept well hidden under the rug by his devoted wife Meera.
-But she makes excuses for him, ensures that he appears functional in the society and believes that with true love and utter dedication, she can bring him back on the right track.
-She left her job, her dreams to take care of Anay and now he is everything to her.
+She makes excuses for him, ensures that he appears functional in the society and believes that with true love and utter dedication, she can bring him back on the right track.
+She left her job, her dreams, to take care of Anay and now he is everything to her.
 Anay has cheated on Meera multiple times in the past but she is way too much in love to let him go.
 So she ensures everything in her power to make him stay.

 On the other side, Anay promises Meera every morning that he will be more responsible with his drinking and then breaks that promise every night.
-Too many times he has taken all that Meera does for him for granted and that frustrates her beyond limits but she stays mum.
+Too many times he has taken all that Meera does for him for granted – that frustrates her beyond limits but she stays mum.
 Behind his casual attitude, Anay hides the struggle with his shame and addiction.

-What Meera and Anay don’t know is that they are in a co-dependent relationship with Meera being the “Benefactor” and Anay being the “taker”.
+What Meera and Anay don’t know is that they are in a co-dependent relationship with Meera being the “Benefactor” and Anay being the “Taker”.

-This cycle is often formed when the benefactor’s lack of self-esteem and inability to take decision for themselves creates this vicious cycle of ‘relationship addiction’ where the taker becomes so dependent on the benefactor that his sense of victim-hood becomes really strong.
+This cycle is often formed when the benefactor’s lack of self-esteem and inability to take decisions for themselves creates this vicious cycle of ‘relationship addiction’ where the taker becomes so dependent on the benefactor that his sense of victim-hood becomes really strong.

-They fail to realize that what the taker really needs is empowerment and rather than motivating the taker and making them self-sufficient, a benefactor tends to keep them weak and dependent to feed their own fears of abandonment, a lot of times unintentionally.
+They fail to realize that what the taker really needs is empowerment.
+And rather than motivating the taker and making them self-sufficient, a benefactor tends to keep them weak and dependent to feed their own fears of abandonment, a lot of times unintentionally.

 CHECKLIST OF CO- DEPENDENT RELATIONSHIPS